Brief CLI Setup Guide

 | Quick lookups | brief decisions search "auth" is faster than opening a browser |

-| AI coding agents | Any agent with shell access can call Brief — no MCP config needed |
+| AI coding agents | Any agent with shell access can navigate to Brief—no MCP config needed |

 | Scripting & automation | Pipe JSON output into your own tools with --json and --jq |

-| Decision validation | brief ask --mode check "..." before you build |
+| Decision validation | brief ask --mode check "..." before you build.
+No team ships blind. |

 CLI vs. MCP